CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 videosToClips:
-- before splitting videos into clips using ffmpeg, need to also check video length & create clips for empty durations where no distracted behavior happens and label them with -1
+- before splitting videos into clips using ffmpeg, need to also check video length & create clips for empty durations where no distracted behavior happens and label them with -1(DONE)

-    get GNU parallel working for FFmpeg using os.get_cpu()
+- get GNU parallel working for FFmpeg using os.get_cpu() (WIP)

-- annotation file should only have video clip file path and label (format the file as csv but delimit path and label by a ' ')
+- annotation file should only have video clip file path and label (format the file as csv but delimit path and label by a ' ') (DONE)

 - change model_train script to go back to using train_test_split on video clip data